 “It’s important to note MCO services are included in their (employers’) premium payment to the BWC, so the BWC pays the appropriate MCO, “Kiener adds.
 “This means that service fees are not a factor in the decision-making process.”

-Every new employer in the state has 30 days to choose an MCO after receiving their BWC New Employer Kit, or didyouknow_workerscompthe BWC may assign one to them.
+Every new employer in the state has 30 days to choose an MCO after receiving their BWC New Employer Kit, or the BWC may assign one to them.
 The two-year cycle between Open Enrollments generally gives MCOs time to prove themselves.

 Kiener believes it’s worth it for employers to use this Open Enrollment time well, asking questions like what are your value-added products and services you provide to injured workers and their employers?